drvinceknight/Year_3_game_theory_course/Course_Notes/Chapter_05-Nash_Equilibria_in_pure_strategies.md

 $$u_1(q_1,q_2)=(K-q_1-q_2)q_1-kq_1$$
 $$u_2(q_1,q_2)=(K-q_1-q_2)q_2-kq_2$$

-Let us now compute the best responses for each firm (we'll in fact only need to do this for one firm given the symmetry of the problem.
+Let us now compute the best responses for each firm (we'll in fact only need to do this for one firm given the symmetry of the problem).

 $$\frac{du_1}{dq_1}=K-2q_1-q_2-k$$